Elenterius/DS-MM-CF/db_schema.md

 dependency_id | int | project id of the dependency
 file_dependency_id | int | id of the file the project depends on

-> Note: atm the file id of the dependency is missing because CFCore API doesn't provide the dependency information of mod packs

-> Workaround: download the file and parse the mod list manifest to determine the file dependency

 # Views

 view: `dependant_downloads`